top of page

 Pensions Freedoms

-The challenge of creating a sustainable retirement income is a relatively recent one for U.K. retirees.
-In the 2014 Budget, Chancellor George Osborne announced radical pension freedoms, and these came into force in 2015, allowing retirees to flexibly access their Defined Contribution pensions from the age of 55 without tax penalties.
-Before pension freedoms, most retirees purchased an annuity, which was becoming less attractive with falling annuity rates in recent years.
+The challenge of creating a sustainable retirement income is a relatively recent one for UK retirees.
+In the 2014 Budget, Chancellor George Osborne announced radical pension freedoms, which came into force in 2015, allowing retirees to access their Defined Contribution pensions flexibly from the age of 55 without incurring tax penalties.
+Before pension freedoms, most retirees purchased an annuity, which had become less attractive due to falling annuity rates.

-These freedoms haven't always led to good client outcomes, with more than £30m lost to pension scammers between 2017 and 2020.
-Furthermore, according to FCA data, 40% of regular withdrawals were taken at an annual rate of over 8% of the pot value, which many consider unsustainable.
+These freedoms haven't always led to positive client outcomes, with more than £30m lost to pension scammers between 2017 and 2020.
+The problem seems to be getting worse, with an estimated £17.7m lost in 2023 alone.
+Furthermore, according to FCA data, around 40% of regular withdrawals were taken at an annual rate of over 8% of the pot value, which many consider unsustainable.

 The '4% rule'

-A popular 'rule of thumb' is that you can safely take an inflation-adjusted 4% from your pensions and investments each year (far lower than the 8% mentioned above) without running out of money.
-How might this rule apply to a typical retiree?
+A popular 'rule of thumb' is that you can safely take an inflation-adjusted 4% from your pensions and investments each year (far lower than the 8% mentioned above) without running out of money in retirement.
+How might this rule apply to a UK-based retiree?
 Let's start by looking at the work of the man who undertook the original research!

 William "Bill" Bengen

-After studying aeronautics and astronautics at MIT, Bill Bengen worked in his family's bottling business before studying for his CFP and launching his financial planning business.
+After studying aeronautics and astronautics at MIT, Bill Bengen worked in his family's bottling business before pursuing his CFP certification and launching his financial planning business.
 In 1994, Bill published a landmark paper in the Journal of Financial Planning named 'Determining withdrawal rates using historical data'.

-Bill analysed historical market returns from 1926 and determined the highest withdrawal rate as a percentage of the initial investment pot that could be withdrawn each year and adjusted for inflation in subsequent years without running out of money over a thirty-year retirement.
+Bengen analysed historical market returns from 1926 and determined the highest withdrawal rate as a percentage of the initial investment pot that a retiree could withdraw each year, adjusted for inflation in subsequent years, without running out of money over a thirty-year retirement.
+He named this the Safe Withdrawal Rate (SWR) and found that the SWR was around 4% for his dataset.

 An example is shown below: